bclynch/pomb-old/README.md

 - Community hub - Map view of trips users have posted + some kind of way to explore various places
 - Open graph stuff http://ogp.me/

+### Updating Production

+- Web app uses a service worked so we need to break the cache when we update.
+Change the cache version in service-worker.js to do this and prompt users to do the same.
+- Run `$ ionic build --prod` to run an AoT build
+- Use SFTP (cyber duck) to replace the www folder in /var/www/packonmyback.com/html on the server

 ### ROUTING ITEM